taigereye/cs91r/README.md

 - `p_rplant_fail`: Probability that a RES plant "fails" at the end of the year.
 A plant that fails is always replaced in the next year for the same cost as building a new plant.
 - `disc_rate`: Discount rate (avg of solar PV and onshore wind rates in North America).

-Not all variables are present in any MDP model version.
-Note that in MDP v0, there is a single average `plant_size` and `plant_capacity` used instead of the breakdown by plant type, and `c_ff_var` was assumed to be 0.
+The following table describes which variables are passed in as parameters to each model version.

 | Variable          | v0 | v1 | v2 |
 | ----------------- | -- | -- | -- |